hydro-informatics/hydro-informatics.github.io/pages/python-basics/pystyle.md

-Note that the recommendations on docstringsare provided with [*PEP* 257](https://www.python.org/dev/peps/pep-0257/) rather than *PEP* 8.
+Note that the recommendations on docstrings are provided with [*PEP* 257](https://www.python.org/dev/peps/pep-0257/) rather than *PEP* 8.

 ## Name conventions